Last Updated on April 19, 2021

 Find out the latest rules and restrictions about Montenegro’s reopening for tourists.

 Norway officially reopened its borders to tourists on July 15, 2020.
 It started by allowing travelers from European nations including the UK to enter.
 However, it has excluded visitors from Croatia, Bulgaria, Hungary, Portugal, Romania, and Luxembourg due to the high rate of COVID-19 infection in these countries.
-And unlike the other EU nations that have allowed entry for travelers coming from some countries outside the EU, Norway will not allow any third-party countries to enter at the moment unless it’s for essential purpose.
+And unlike the other EU nations that have allowed entry for travelers coming from some countries outside the EU, Norway will not allow any third-party countries to enter at the moment unless it’s for essential purposes.

 Since December, Norway implemented the requirement of negative PCR tests for anyone coming from a Covid-19 high-risk country, as designated red by the ECDC map.